computationalmodelling/virtualmicromagnetics/docs/getting-started-user.rst

 with the XFCE window manager.
 From here, follow instructions in the welcome file on the desktop to run simulations with the pre-installed packages.
 Never worry about software dependencies again!

+Next, see :ref:`environments` for the environments that are available besides the Full Virtual Micromagnetics environment, and the software on these environments.